-Subject is essentially a security specific 'view' of the the currently executing user.
-Notice that it is not actually named User however.
+Subject is essentially a security specific 'view' of the currently executing user.
+Notice that it is not actually named User, however.
 The name Subject was chosen for two reasons:

 The word 'User' often implies a human being in many software systems.
 But sometimes the 'currently executing user' isn’t a human being at all - maybe it is a 3rd-party process or remote server or daemon account.
 The word 'Subject' is more general and can mean 'the entity interacting with the software'.